 02 X DESCRIPTION

-On the orography of Calabria, unfinished architecture and abstract volumes are inserted.
-The models can be moved and rearranged to underline how the graft, detached from the context, becomes an essential part of the representation of the territory and alters its perception.
+Material.
+On an imaginary orography of Calabria are inserted models depicting abstract architectural archetypes.
+These can be moved and relocated autonomously to underline how the graft taken from the context becomes an integral part of the representation of the territory.

 03 X ABOUT

 “Calabrian Blueprints” is a reflection on Calabrian landscape curated by Pasquale Iaconantonio, Vincenzo Guarini, Salvatore Sart, Rita Elvira Adamo, Cristina Muto.